sklintyg/frontend/apps/rehabstod/README.md

 └── utils ─ Shared utils
 ```

 Top layer holds components and functions shared by every page.
 Parts that are shared between applications should be in `packages` in the [monorepo](/README.md#repository-structure).
+Parts that are unique for a page should be put in that page's subfolder, when unsure just add to the page and refactoring can be done later.

 ## Local backend